Books

 Recently after finishing my third novel, it dawned on me that my novels seem to have a common theme – an obsession with searching – for something, for someone.
 I might well title them THE SEARCHERS – A Trilogy.
 This is undoubtedly a common and timeless premise in storytelling.
 That being said, I can surely connect the dots between events in my life and the underlying thematic issues in my fiction.

 THE EYE OF GOD is a story about friendship, obsession, and what I surmise is a common source of refuge, mystery, and regret for people who reach an age that lends itself to contemplation of the past.
-One finds them self wondering about the fate of someone from their youth.
+One finds themselves wondering about the fate of someone from their youth.
 Whatever became of him or her?
-The ‘what ifs’.
-The roads not taken.
-There is also undoubtedly quite a bit of “What was I thinking?”
+The ‘what ifs’; the roads not taken.
+There is also undoubtedly quite a bit of “What the hell was I thinking?”
 If one is fortunate, these musings will make one appreciate the wonder and reward of the road one did follow.
 But I suspect for most of us, these musings are a mixed bag.

 As a baby boomer, I wrote this novel as an ode to those who came of age in the turbulent late 60′s and early 70′s, a time of recklessness and liberation, optimism and despair, and a fair degree of decadence.
 THE EYE OF GOD is about looking back and searching for that someone who might hold the key to understanding what happened and why you became who you are.